kdm9/libqcpp/paper.md

 Libqcpp implements a variety of algorithms for Next-generation Sequencing (NGS) data quality control.
 These algorithms include:

-- Sliding-window quality score trimming, using an algorithm based on that of Sickle [@joshi11_sickle].
+- Sliding-window quality score trimming, using an algorithm based on Sickle [@joshi11_sickle].
 - A combined adaptor removal and read merging algorithm for paired end reads that uses global pairwise alignment of reads.
-This algorithm is similar to that of AdapterRemoval [@lindgreen12_adapterremoval].
+This algorithm is similar to AdapterRemoval [@lindgreen12_adapterremoval].
 - Cycle-wise summarisation of base quality scores, similar to FastQC [@andrews12_fastqc]